csinva/csinva/README.md

 ### Hi there 👋.
-I'm Chandan, a Phd candidate at UC berkeley working on interpretable machine-learning across domains.
+I'm Chandan, a Phd candidate at UC berkeley working on interpretable machine-learning.

 🤖 I like to explain and play around with machine learning and data science
 - [notes/posts on ml](https://github.com/csinva/csinva.github.io)